DevMountain/framework-shop/README.md

 }
 ```

-We'll want to add `product` property that equals the object of the product.
 On `state` there is a property called `products` that is an array that contains all the `product` objects.
 Let's use a `.find` on that array to return the object whose `name` property equals the name property on `ownProps.match.params.name`.

 ```js
 function mapStateToProps( state, ownProps ) {